Queyrouzec/DevScript/README.md

 - You can't make code that's fast and small if you don't know what you're building.
 - This can be very useful for servers

+### You Should Be Allowed to Freely Add to the Language

+- Will allow for the server to use all the built in tools for the language with little hassle including editing TreeSitter grammer

 ### Should Cater to Server Side Rendering

 - Cannot be fast and sustainable without this.

-### You Should Be Allowed to Freely Add to the Language

-- This is for server side rendering.
-- Will allow for the server to use all the built in tools for the language with little hassle including editing TreeSitter grammer
+- This is a major part of the reason why there needs to be a built in minifier and TreeSitter support and the entire reason adding to the language is not tenative.

 ### You Should Be Allowed to Freely Remove from the Core Language